Thamshavn Line: Growth 1910-1940

 The export of pyrites was a gigantic success for Orkla, with both production and prices exceeding the estimates.
 During the economic difficult World War I the company replaced the tracks used 22.5 kg tracks with new 35 kg track in 1915.
 In 1916, two new locomotives were bought.
-Also the passenger and cargo traffic increased in the period, and in 1910 two more rail cars were delivered.
+Also the passenger and cargo traffic increased in the period, and in 1910 two more railcars were delivered.
 In 1935 the new smelting plant at Thamshavn (now Elkem Thamshavn) opened.
 As a supplement to the steam ship and passenger rail service, Salvesen & Thams also started operating connecting bus services.
-The first attempts failed in 1909 to establish a route between Svorkmo and Rindal and Surnadal.
-In 1918, a new bus route opened between Løkken and Aune in Oppdal, but shortened to Berkåk in 1921 when the Dovre Line opened.
+The first attempts failed in 1909 to establish a route between Svorkmo and Rindal Municipality and Surnadal Municipality.
+In 1918, a new bus route opened between Løkken and Aune in Oppdal Municipality, but shortened to Berkåk in 1921 when the Dovre Line opened.
 During the 1920s Salvesen & Thams established Trondhjem-Orkladal Billag and started operating a bus route from Thamshavn to Trondheim.